-DSV A/S is a public limited company listed on NASDAQ Copenhagen (Denmark), and therefore DSV and its employees are subject to strict rules regarding the use of inside information.
+DSV A/S is a public limited company listed on NASDAO Copenhagen (Denmark), and therefore DSV and its employees are subject to strict rules regarding the use of inside information.

-Inside information means non-published specific information of a "precise nature" about the DSV Group, its securities (shares or corporate bonds) or market conditions deemed likely to have a significant effect on the pricing of DSV shares or DSV corporate bonds if disclosed to the market.
+Inside information means information of a "precise nature" which has not been made public, relating, directly or indirectly, to the DSV Group or its financial instruments (shares or corporate bonds). and which, if it were made public, would be likely to have a significant effect on the price of those shares or corporate bonds.

-Information of a "precise nature" means confidential information about circumstances which exist or may reasonably be expected to happen, or an event which has occurred or may reasonably be expected to occur; and is specific enough to enable a conclusion to be drawn as to the possible effect of such circumstances or event on the DSV shares or DSV corporate bonds.
+Information of a "precise nature" means confidential information about circumstances which exist or may reasonably be expected to happen, or an event which has occurred or may reasonably be expected to occur; and is specific enough to enable a conclusion to be drawn as to the possible effect of such circumstances or event on the price of DSV shares or DSV corporate bonds.

 It is up to you to assess whether information should be considered "inside information".
-If you are in doubt, ask your immediate manager or Group Compliance.
+If you are in doubt, ask your immediate manager or Group Sustainability & Compliance.

-If you have or can obtain inside information, you are considered an "Insider".
+If you have or can obtain inside information, vou are considered an "Insider" and will be included on an insider list